 Six information sessions have already been held, on June 12, 15, and 21, and July 6, 10, and 13.
-More will come in the future after the District Superintendent clarifies the process during his Aug.
-1 visit and gives us a date for the vote.
 These info sessions have included information such as the 7 Reasons to Disaffiliate listed below, as well as most of the information in the first five Updates below.
 Later the 10 Reasons to join the Global Methodist Church were explained, and also are posted below along with many other helpful resources.

-To hear advocates for staying United Methodist, note these opportunities and the West Ohio Conference links below:
+To hear advocates for staying United Methodist, note these links below:

-Bishop’s Online Town Hall Meeting—July 26, Zoom, 7pm You can view
+Bishop’s Online Town Hall Meeting—July 26, Zoom webinar Video here.

 Disaffiliate from the UMC